-The Alaska Department of Labor and Workforce Development, Wage and Hour is responding to ongoing problem areas concerning caregivers hired by assisted living homes (ALH).
+The Alaska Department of Labor and Workforce Development, Wage and Hour is responding to ongoing problem areas concerning personal care attendants (PCAs) hired by agency based and consumer directed personal care attendant agencies.
 For the purpose of education, this letter is being sent as an industry-wide notice to address multiple issues that appear to be subject to widespread misunderstanding throughout the industry.
-Among the issues that have been the focus of the complaints and subsequent enforcement activities are:
+Among the issues that have been the focus of questions, complaints and subsequent enforcement activities are:

-- the absence of written hiring agreements between the employer and the employee; - changes to the rate of pay without the required written notice; - payment of wages and overtime inconsistent with the Alaska Wage and Hour Act; - nonpayment of wages for all hours worked; - insufficient or non-existent records of all daily and weekly hours worked by every employee; - nonpayment or insufficient payment for time spent in travel and other work-related duties; - employees being incorrectly classified as independent contractors or volunteers; - employees not being paid for overtime when their employers enter into a joint-employer relationship, and - employees subjected to unlawful deductions from wages, the withholding of paychecks, or who are being compelled to reimburse employers for room and board above regulatory limits and without written authorization.
+- The passage of Ballot Measure 1 in the 2024 general election and Alaska's adoption of laws guaranteeing paid sick leave to most employees; - The absence of written hiring agreements between the PCA agency and the PCA; - Changes to the rate of pay without the required written notice; - Payment of wages and overtime inconsistent with the Alaska Wage and Hour Act; - Nonpayment of wages for all hours worked; - Insufficient or non-existent records of all daily and weekly hours worked by every employee; - Nonpayment or insufficient payment for the time spent in travel and other work-related duties; - Employees being incorrectly classified as independent contractors or volunteers; - Employees not being paid for overtime when their employers enter into a joint-employer relationship, and - PCAs subjected to unlawful deductions from wages, the withholding of paychecks, or who are being compelled to reimburse employers for hours they were directed to work but were later denied by Medicaid.